adreno-, adren-, -adrenal-

 adrenopathy (s) (noun), adrenopathies (pl)

-A loss of adrenal function, as a result of either disease or surgical excision.
+A loss of adrenal function: Adenoprival, or the decline of adrenal action, is a result either of a disease or of a surgical excision.

-A reaction to the production of hormones by the adrenal glands to bodily processes occurring due to some negative effect on the heart rate, blood pressure, the way the body uses food, or some other vital function possibly as a result of adrenalopathy or any disease of the adrenal glands.
+Referring to a reaction to catecholamines: An adrenoreactive response to the production of hormones by the adrenal glands in bodily processes might cause a negative effect on the heart rate, blood pressure, the way the body uses food, or some other vital function, possibly as a result of an ailment of the adrenal glands.